-Attribute Type (2 bytes): The TURN attributes are specified in [IETFDRAFT-STUN-02] section 10.2 and [IETFDRAFT-TURN-08] section 9.2.
+Attribute Type (2 bytes): The TURN attributes are specified in [IETFDRAFT-STUN-02] section 10.2 and [IETFDRAFT_TURN-08] section 9.2.
 Set to "0x805E".

 A - Valid (V) flag (1 bit): Identifies whether the Remote Relay Site Address is a valid transport address and can be included in the connectivity check, as specified in section 3.2.5.1.
 If the network path between the Remote Site Address and Remote Relay Site Address passed the bandwidth admission policy check, the server sets the flag (V = "1").
-If the network path between the Remote Relay Site Address failed the bandwidth admission policy check, the server sets the flag (V = "1").
-If the network path between the Remote Relay Site Address failed the bandwidth admission policy check, the server clears the flag (V = "0").
+If the network path between the Remote Site Address and Remote Relay Site Address failed the bandwidth admission policy check, the server clears the flag (V = "0").